phuctm97/phuctm97/README.md

 ## License

 This project is for non-commercial purposes only.
-If you'd like to use it for commercial purposes, please contact me.

 For more details, please see the [LICENSE](LICENSE) file.